 Thinking of visiting Iceland and have any travel-related questions?
 This guide with our top tips for Iceland should give you a better idea of what to expect when traveling to Iceland for the first time.
 These are experience-based Iceland travel tips that should answer all your practical questions and help you prepare for your trip to Iceland.
+Find out!

 Furthermore, we run Iceland and Scandinavia travel group on Facebook where we see many similar questions coming up again and again.
 Do I need to take cash to Iceland?
 Do I need a 4WD or can I drive the Ring Road in a regular car?
 What kind of boots do I need for Iceland?
 Do I need a travel adapter or a converter for Iceland?
 What kind of weather can I expect?
 Can I drive the whole Ring Road in 5 days in winter?
 And how come I don’t find any affordable hotels for my trip next week?….